civboot/civlua/metaty/README.md

 in Lua and get the benefits of structured records like better formatting (printing) and assertions.

-It accomplishes this in less about 500 lines of Lua code.
+It accomplishes this in a bit more than 500 lines of Lua code.
 Since it only uses metatables it can seamlessly interoperate with other Lua type solutions based on metatables.

 ## Why?

-Lua has a powerful metatable system which can be easily leveraged to make rich types at minimal cost and high utility.
+Lua has a powerful metatable type system which can be leveraged to make rich runtime types.

 Lua is a fast and fun language.
 However it often lacks the ability to express intent when it comes to the structure of data.
 It can also be difficult to